ai/size-limit/README.md

 #### Third-Party Plugins

-Third-party plugins and presets named start with `size-limit-` are also supported.
+Third-party plugins and presets named starting with `size-limit-` are also supported.
 For example:

 * [`size-limit-node-esbuild`](https://github.com/un-ts/size-limit/tree/main/packages/node-esbuild)